Helping you deal with the challenges of university life.

 - address concerns about your concentration, productivity, time management, and social interactions,

-- provide support in planning your personal development and professional career.
+- provide support in planning your personal development,

 - offer counseling for mental health concerns, such as transitional and adjustment issues, issues interfering with study/work or relationships, crisis management, stress, anxiety, depression or grief, at-risk behaviors with food, alcohol and/or other substances, sexual concerns, etc.

 Full personal data protection and confidentiality are guaranteed.
 The counselor will not share any information about you with your parents, faculty, or deans without your consent.

 - Service availability: All year except August